Law & Order: Special Victims Unit: Casting

+On May 6, 2025, it was announced Martinez and Pisano would depart following the conclusion of the twenty-sixth season.
+Nine days later, it was announced Giddish would return as a series regular for the twenty-seventh season.
+On July 18, 2025, it was announced Aimé Donna Kelly, who joined the series in the recurring role of Captain Renee Curry in 2020, had been upgraded to series regular ahead of the twenty-seventh season.
+Six days later, it was revealed Pisano would reprise his role for the season twenty-seven premiere.
+In August, it was announced Meloni, Florek, and Wong would reprise their roles of Stabler, Donald Cragen, and George Huang, respectively during the season.

 Salaries

 By season twelve, both Mariska Hargitay and Christopher Meloni had become among the highest-paid lead actors on a drama, with each earning nearly $400,000 per episode, a salary that TV Guide said was exceeded only by House's Hugh Laurie.
 During season sixteen, Hargitay was reported to be earning $450,000 per episode, or $10,350,000 per season.
 In season seventeen, her salary increased to $500,000 per episode.

 Filming and location

 Many exterior scenes of Law & Order: Special Victims Unit are filmed on location in New York City, Wolf's hometown, throughout all five of New York City's boroughs.
 Fort Lee, New Jersey served as the filming location for Detective Elliot Stabler's residence in Queens, New York.

 When searching for a place to film the interiors of the show, the producers found that there were no suitable studio spaces available in New York City.
-As a result, a space was chosen at NBC's Central Archives building in nearby North Bergen, New Jersey, which had sat empty for some time. of stage area.
+As a result, a space was chosen at NBC's Central Archives building in nearby North Bergen, New Jersey, 53000 ft2 of stage area that had been left unused for some time.
 The Archives building was used for police station and courtroom scenes, with various other locations in Hudson County used for other scenes, such as a scene shot at the Meadowlands Parkway in Secaucus in 2010.
 The production left New Jersey for New York in 2010, however, when New Jersey Governor Chris Christie suspended the tax credits for film and television production for the Fiscal Year 2011 to close budget gaps.
 The show moved into the studio space at Chelsea Piers that had been occupied by the original Law & Order series until its cancellation in May 2010.
+In 2023, filming near the courthouses at Foley Square coincided with media attention on the trial related to the Prosecution of Donald Trump in New York.
+During external filming in Fort Tryon Park in 2024, it was reported that a young girl looking for her mother mistook Mariska Hargitay for a real police officer.